 Keywords:Real-time tsunami forecast, Tsunami inundation, Scenario bank, S-net

-We are developing a real-time forecast system of the tsunami inundation as well as the coastal tsunami heights for the Pacific coast of Chiba prefecture (Kujukuri and Sotobo regions), using the real-time ocean bottom pressure data (Aoi et al., 2015) observed by the Seafloor Observation Network for Earthquakes and Tsunamis along the Japan Trench (S-net; Kanazawa et al., 2012; Uehira et al., 2015).
-We employ the database-driven method to forecast the inundation, which is a nonlinear phenomenon, for relatively broad region.
-We use the densely observed data set probably including the data obtained in or close to the tsunami source area to perform the rapid and accurate tsunami forecast.
-The database is called as “Tsunami Scenario Bank” and includes “Tsunami Scenario” composed of the possible tsunami source model, and the simulation results of the ocean bottom pressure data at S-net observation stations, coastal tsunami heights, inundation areas and flow depth, for each source model (Suzuki et al., 2015).
-The system starts to search scenarios whose ocean bottom pressure data match the observed data reasonably well.
+We are developing a method toward a real-time forecast of the tsunami inundation as well as the coastal tsunami heights using the real-time data observed by the Seafloor Observation Network for Earthquakes and Tsunamis along the Japan Trench (S-net; Uehira et al., 2015) and are constructing a prototype system that implements the real-time forecast method for the Pacific coast of Chiba prefecture (Sotobo region) (Aoi et al., 2015).
+In this study, we examine an algorithm for the real-time forecast using the data from the ocean bottom pressure gauges of the S-net.
+We employ the database-based method to forecast the inundation, which is a nonlinear phenomenon, for relatively broad region.
+We use the densely observed data set probably including the data obtained in or close to the tsunami source area to perform the rapid and precise tsunami forecast.
+The database is called as "Tsunami Scenario Bank" in this study and includes "Tsunami Scenario" composed of the possible tsunami source model, and the simulation results of the ocean bottom pressure data at S-net observation stations, coastal tsunami heights, inundation areas, and flow depth if inundation will occur, for each of the source models.
+Triggered by an earthquake or tsunami, the algorithm starts to search scenarios whose ocean bottom pressure data match the observed data reasonably well.
 Selected scenarios from this matching then provide the information of forecasted tsunami heights, inundation areas and flow depth, adequately considering the uncertainties of the forecast.
-Now, the matching algorithm implemented for the forecast system compares the spatial distributions of ocean bottom pressure changes using the correlation coefficient and two kinds of variance reductions (Yamamoto et al., 2016).
-To advance the robustness of forecast and warning, it is better to implement several different approach for real-time tsunami detection and forecast.
-In this study, therefore, we examine the matching for the time series of the ocean bottom pressure change at each station for selecting the tsunami scenarios that explain the observation well.
+Ideally, uncertainty of the forecast information becomes small as the tsunami generation and propagation are well captured by widely deployed seafloor observation network.